Folkius/CE_documentation/docs/index.md

 layout: home

 hero:
-  name: "Challenge Enthusiasts Documentation"
+  name: "Challenge Enthusiasts Wiki"
-  tagline: "Categorizing the most challenging games on Steam and more."
+  tagline: "Cataloguing and assessing the most challenging games on Steam and more."
   actions:
     - theme: brand
       text: Start reading